Robin Hood: Prince of Thieves: Post-production

-Extended Version
+Extended version

-A 155-minute Extended Version of the film was released as a 2-disc Special Edition on DVD on June 10, 2003.
-The 2003 cut adds 12 minutes of previously unreleased footage, which details the conspirators' plot to steal the throne from King Richard, and further explores the relationship between the Sheriff and Mortianna.
+A 155-minute extended version of the film was released as a 2-disc Special Edition on DVD on June 10, 2003.
+The 2003 cut adds 12 minutes of previously unreleased footage, which details the conspirators' plot to steal the throne from King Richard and further explores the relationship between the Sheriff and Mortianna.
 In one scene, Mortianna explains that she killed the true George Nottingham as a baby and replaced him with her own infant son, revealing that she is the Sheriff's real mother.
-In another scene, Mortianna accuses the Sheriff's scribe (John Tordoff) of being disloyal, and suggests the Sheriff remove the scribe's tongue.
+In another scene, Mortianna accuses the Sheriff's scribe (John Tordoff) of being disloyal and suggests the Sheriff remove the scribe's tongue.
 A subsequent added scene shows the now-tongueless scribe forced to communicate via chalkboard.
 This creates a continuity error with a later scene that is retained from the theatrical cut, in which the scribe easily provides spoken directions to Robin and Azeem as they rescue Marian.

+Books

+An official novelization of the film was released in 1991 by author Simon R. Green.
+He received a commission to write this book in 1989, and it has sold more than 370,000 copies.
+The novel adds in a subplot not shown in the film.